-- Rate hysteresis, automatic sensor functions, and a night program promote the patient's intrinsic rhythm, avoid overdrive pacing, and facilitate adaptation of the device to the individual needs of the patient. - Both atrial and ventricular thresholds can be determined automatically in the device.
-Additionally, (not applicable to Series 3), capture control is used to set the pulse amplitudes so that pacing is performed with the optimum atrial and ventricular amplitude for patients with each change of the pacing threshold. - Setting an upper rate for the atrium prevents unspecific atrial pacing, thus reducing the risk of pacemaker-mediated tachycardias. - Positive AV hysteresis functions support the physiological contraction sequence by promoting intrinsic conduction.
+- Rate hysteresis, automatic sensor functions, and a night program promote the patient's intrinsic rhythm, avoid overdrive pacing, and facilitate adaptation of the device to the individual needs of the patient. - Both atrial and ventricular thresholds are determined automatically in the device.
+Additionally, capture control is used to set the pulse amplitudes so that pacing is performed with the optimum atrial and ventricular amplitude for patients with each change of the pacing threshold. - Setting an upper rate for the atrium prevents unspecific atrial pacing, thus reducing the risk of pacemaker-mediated tachycardias. - Positive AV hysteresis functions support the physiological contraction sequence by promoting intrinsic conduction.
 Negative AV hysteresis functions support the cardiac resynchronization therapy by maintaining pacing during stress situations. - Additional, special form of rate adaptation with devices from series 7: An increased cardiac output requirement is detected using physiological impedance measurements.
 The measuring principle is based on contractile changes (ionotropy) of the myocardium (CLS function: closed loop stimulation).
-Rate adaptation is automatically initialized and optimized in CLS mode - Ventricular pacing suppression with devices from Series 5 and 7: Unnecessary ventricular pacing is avoided by promoting intrinsic conduction (Vp suppression function).
+Rate adaptation is automatically initialized and optimized in CLS mode. - Ventricular pacing suppression: Unnecessary ventricular pacing is avoided by promoting intrinsic conduction (Vp suppression function).
 The device can thereby adapt to conduction changes and switch between an ADI(R) and a DDD(R) mode.